Christmas Markets

 By early evening, the Christmas lights and decorations began to shine.
 We took a leisurely stroll by several small neighborhood markets.

-Although we intended to visit the markets later in the evening, the cold and rainy weather prompted us to return to Haarlem instead.
+Although we intended to visit the markets later in the evening, the cold and rainy weather prompted us to return to Haarlem after dinner.

 The Hague